 3. Provide students with your definition of "research," discuss the research process they'll use in class, and talk to them about plagiarism.
 Discuss how these expectations and processes, in college, may differ from their K-12 experience.

 Examples: Schedule a library workshop for your class and discuss your expectations and the course assignments with the librarian before the workshop.
 Review with your students the criteria you will use when evaluating their choice of sources.
-Have students read and discuss brief articles about recent research controversies or cases of plagiarism in journalism or an academic field, to increase students' understanding that these practices are constructed and contextual.
+Have students read and discuss brief articles about research controversies or cases of plagiarism in journalism or an academic field, to increase students' understanding that these practices are constructed and contextual and above all recognize that information has value.

 4. Embed a librarian, or custom-made course guides into your site.